xVal429/IX-Plugins/README.md

 > v_rollstat ; Stat/attribute based rolling, made upon request, never updated.
 Report any bugs to me, no guarantees I'll fix them, though.

 > val_drg folder ; Various (one) nextbots made on the DrG nextbot base.
 Currently contains a Zombine which supports player possession.
 Nextbot only has melee attacks, will add the bombing later on.
+DISCLAIMER: The zombine is /awful/ and is only up so I can look back on old code.
+I do not suggest using it.
+It is mediocre.